 Runway resurfacing alters night-time flight patterns

 Runway resurfacing is an essential maintenance task that comes round roughly once every decade.
-During 2013, we'll be resurfacing the southern runway.
+Last year we resurfaced the southern runway.
+During 2014, we'll be resurfacing the northern runway.
 Because Heathrow is so busy, this work needs to takes place at night.

 That will mean changes to the pattern of night-time flights.
-From 3rd March to 31st October, most aircraft flying after 10.30pm and before 6am will use the northern runway.
+From 23rd March to 31st October, most aircraft flying after 10.30pm and before 6am will use the southern runway.

 Since Heathrow has relatively few night flights, the changes won't affect many aircraft – mostly arrivals after 4.30am.
 There will be no additional night flights.